BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameter**

-Â  - String serverName is the name of (remote) web server.
+  - String serverName is the name of (remote) web server.

-Â  - int serverPort is the port number of (remote) web server.
+  - int serverPort is the port number of (remote) web server.

-Â  - TIME_OUT_TYPE timeOutMillis is the number of milliseconds webClient is going to wait for a reply before returning with error.
-Pass INFINITE if you donâ€™t intend to use time-out detection.
+  - TIME_OUT_TYPE timeOutMillis is the number of milliseconds webClient is going to wait for a reply before returning with error.
+Pass INFINITE if you don’t intend to use time-out detection.

-Â  - String httpRequest is a HTTP request to be passed to a (remote) web server. webClient will add the necessary ending "\r\n\r\n" to httpRequest itself so you donâ€™t need to include it in your request.
+  - String httpRequest is a HTTP request to be passed to a (remote) web server. webClient will add the necessary ending "\r\n\r\n" to httpRequest itself so you don’t need to include it in your request.

 **Return value**

-Â  - HTTP reply (including HTTP header) if succeeded
+  - HTTP reply (including HTTP header) if succeeded

-Â  - "" in case of error.
+  - "" in case of error.
 You can check dmesg for error description.

 **Example**